stoffee/terraform-hcp-vault-eks/README.md

     That is equivalent to clicking <strong>Generate token</strong> under "New admin token" on your HCP Vault Overview page.

     CAUTION: Do not share this token with others.
 Create a separate account for each user.

+    CAUTION: Use the Admin account only to do admin work, and create an account for the Admin to do user-persona work.
+This minimizes an attack vector for hackers.

 30. Click <strong>Token</strong> selection under the "Method" heading within the "Sign in" form.